UKHomeOffice/engineering-guidance-and-standards/docs/accessibility-statement.md

 ## How accessible this website is

+Our testing has shown that viewing this site is accessible to all users.

+Contributions to this site are managed using the [engineering guidance and standards repository on GitHub](https://github.com/UKHomeOffice/engineering-guidance-and-standards).
+We are aware GitHub's website may not be accessible to all users.
+If you would like to contribute to the site and are unable to, please contact the site maintainers by email: [segas@digital.homeoffice.gov.uk](mailto:segas@digital.homeoffice.gov.uk).

 Accessibility issues with the site are tracked in GitHub.
 You can [view a list of outstanding accessibility issues](https://github.com/UKHomeOffice/engineering-guidance-and-standards/issues?q=is%3Aissue+is%3Aopen+label%3Aaccessibility).
+As GitHub may not be accessible to all users, we aim to promptly update this statement when new issues are raised.

+## Feedback and contact information

+If you need information on this website in a different format like accessible PDF, large print, easy read, audio recording or braille, you can email [segas@digital.homeoffice.gov.uk](mailto:segas@digital.homeoffice.gov.uk).

+We’ll consider your request and get back to you within seven days.

 ## Reporting accessibility problems with this website

-If you are having difficulties accessing this site, please let us know.
-You can:
+We’re always looking to improve the accessibility of this website.
+If you find any problems not listed on this page or think we’re not meeting accessibility requirements, you can:
 - [Raise a new issue in GitHub](https://github.com/UKHomeOffice/engineering-guidance-and-standards/issues/new?assignees=&labels=accessibility&projects=&template=report_an_accessibility_issue.md&title=%5BA11Y%5D)
 - [Email us at segas@digital.homeoffice.gov.uk](mailto:segas@digital.homeoffice.gov.uk)

+The W3C web accessibility initiative provides [tips on contacting organisation about inaccessible websites](https://www.w3.org/WAI/teach-advocate/contact-inaccessible-websites/).

 ## Enforcement procedure